-Troughout the academic year, Latinx Digital Media invites you to a series of weekly seminars held over Zoom on Tuesdays from 12-1 PM CT.
-The seminars are free and open to everyone.
-They only require you to register in advance.
-Check our full lineup for the Fall 2020 quarter here.
+Throughout the academic year, the Center for Latinx Digital Media invites you to a series of weekly seminars held over Zoom on Thursdays from 12-1 PM CT.
+The seminars are free and open to everyone, and they only require you to register in advance.
+Check our full lineup for the Spring 2023 quarter here.

 The next seminar of the Spring 2023 series will happen on June 1, 2023, at 12-1 PM CT.

 Prof. Edgar Gómez-Cruz (The University of Texas at Austin) will present “Vital Technologies: Towards a Latin American Theory of the Digital.”
 Register here.